 - Proof of successful completion of CITI training by all investigators

 - Research Supervisor Form (required of all students)

 - Current CV (required of all doctoral students only)

-When your application is complete with all necessary supporting documents, please submit it via email to email@example.com.
-The body of the email must include your full name (students should also include the name of their research supervisor), the title of your application, and a numbered list of all attachments (the application and all supporting documents).
-The title of each attachment must include your last name and a clear description of the document, e.g., Smith Consent Form.
+The complete application (in a single pdf) should be submitted from your SJFC email address to firstname.lastname@example.org.
+The body of the email must include your full name (students should also include the name of their research supervisor), the title of your application, and a numbered list of all supporting documents.

 Additional Information About Categories of IRB Review